-- If you have lived in the UK continuously for five years you can apply for settled status.
+- If you have lived in the UK continuously for five years you will be eligible for settled status.
 This will enable you to stay indefinitely.

-- If you have not completed 5 years continuous residence you can apply for pre-settled status.
+- If you have not completed five years continuous residence you will be eligible for pre-settled status.
 This status will be granted under UK domestic immigration law.

 What does the EU Settlement scheme involve?

 You will need to complete three sections to:

 - declare that you have no serious criminal convictions.